Olive oil nutritional fact

 • Cancer (Caporaso et al., 2015; Scoditti et al., 2014; Cioffi et al., 2010; Lopez-Miranda et al., 2010)

 Well, how about olive oil? 🙂 It’s best if you go to the dealer you trust.
-But if you want to order something from Amazon anyway, then simply try this olive oil: Jordan Olivenöl*
+But if you want to order something from Amazon anyway, then try this olive oil: Jordan Olivenöl*

 Olive oil nutritional fact – Ingredients

 The health benefits of olive oil are attributed to the fatty acids, polyphenols (Officioso et al., 2016; Piroddi et al., 2016; Caporaso et al., 2015; Lopez-Miranda et al., 2010) and the vitamin E content ( Officioso et al., 2016; Piroddi et al., 2016; Caporaso et al., 2015).
-Then a brief explanation of the positive properties of fatty acids, polyphenols and vitamin E?
+Then, a brief explanation of the favorable properties of fatty acids, polyphenols, and vitamin E.

 Fatty acids